 Products to make it easier to live without palm oil

 We do our best to live palm oil free.
 These items to make it easier to live palm oil free.
 Palm oil is more common in foods now because the FDA banned artificial trans fats from foods.
 Many companies turned to palm oil as an alternative.

 Why?
 Palm oil is trans fat free and it is inexpensive.

 There are consumers who avoid palm oil because of the environmental concerns.
 Others avoid it because they have reactions from it or other health concerns.

 When you avoid palm oil, you most likely end up living a less-waste, healthier life overall.
 Remember, palm oil isn’t in fresh foods.
 Here are ways to use less palm oil.

 Reading labels is a great start.
 Be loyal to companies who make products without it.
 See our list of products without palm oil.

-If you are interested in trying to live without palm oil for environmental reasons or health reasons, choose one area to focus on.
+If you are interested in trying to live without palm oil for environmental reasons or health reasons, choose one category of food or self-care products to focus on.
 Then, add another.

 It’s a lot easier to live palm oil free when we have these items to help us.

 While it’s certainly challenging to reduce your dependence on palm oil, there are products you can use to make it easier.
 They can help with making food, storing ingredients, shopping, making products last longer, cleaning, etc.